Hierarchical Graph Representations in Digital Pathology: Abstract

 \section{Abstract}

-Cancer diagnosis and prognosis for a tissue specimen are heavily influenced by the phenotype and topological distribution of the constituting histological entities.
-Thus, adequate tissue representation by encoding the histological entities, and quantifying the relationship between the tissue representation and tissue functionality is imperative for computer aided cancer patient care.
-To this end, several approaches have leveraged cell-graphs, that encode cell morphology and cell organization, to denote the tissue information, and utilize graph theory and machine learning to map the representation to tissue functionality.
-Though cellular information is crucial, it is incomplete to comprehensively characterize the tissue.
-Therefore, we consider a tissue as a hierarchical composition of multiple types of histological entities from fine to coarse level, that depicts multivariate tissue information at multiple levels.
-We propose a novel multi-level hierarchical entity-graph representation to depict a tissue specimen, which encodes multiple pathologically relevant entity types, intra- and inter-level entity-to-entity interactions.
+Cancer diagnosis, prognosis, and therapy response predictions from tissue specimens highly depend on the phenotype and topological distribution of constituting histological entities.
+Thus, adequate tissue representations for encoding histological entities is imperative for computer aided cancer patient care.
+To this end, several approaches have leveraged cell-graphs that encode cell morphology and cell organization to denote the tissue information.
+These allow for utilizing graph theory and machine learning to map tissue representations to tissue functionality to help quantify their relationship.
+Though cellular information is crucial, it is incomplete alone to comprehensively characterize complex tissue structure.
+We herein treat the tissue as a hierarchical composition of multiple types of histological entities from fine to coarse level, capturing multivariate tissue information at multiple levels.
+We propose a novel multi-level hierarchical entity-graph representation of tissue specimens to model hierarchical compositions that encode histological entities as well as their intra- and inter-entity level interactions.
 Subsequently, a hierarchical graph neural network is proposed to operate on the hierarchical entity-graph representation to map the tissue structure to tissue functionality.
-Specifically, we utilize cells and tissue regions in a tissue to build a HierArchical Cell-to-Tissue (HACT) graph representation, and HACT-Net, an instance of message passing graph neural network, to classify histology images.
-As part of this work, we propose the BReAst Carcinoma Subtyping (BRACS) dataset, a large cohort of Haematoxylin \& Eosin stained breast tumor regions-of-interest, to evaluate and benchmark our proposed methodology against pathologists and state-of-the-art computer-aided diagnostic approaches.
-Thorough comparative assessment and ablation studies demonstrated the superior classification efficacy of the proposed methodology.
+Specifically, for input histology images we utilize well-defined cells and tissue regions to build HierArchical Cell-to-Tissue ($\hact$) graph representations, and devise $\hact$-Net, a message passing graph neural network, to classify such $\hact$ representations.
+As part of this work, we introduce the BReAst Carcinoma Subtyping (BRACS) dataset, a large cohort of Haematoxylin \& Eosin stained breast tumor regions-of-interest, to evaluate and benchmark our proposed methodology against pathologists and state-of-the-art computer-aided diagnostic approaches.
+Through comparative assessment and ablation studies, our proposed method is demonstrated to yield superior classification results compared to alternative methods as well as individual pathologists.